Dr. James A. Huston, a beloved former University of Lynchburg dean, died on Thursday, March 9.

 In addition to encouraging members of the community to pursue research and scholarship, Dr. Huston set an example as the author of many books about military history and logistics.
 “He was quite a scholar, and yet he was very humble,” Dr. Sigler said.
 Dr. Huston is the namesake for an annual award that honors faculty for their research and scholarship.

-Dr. Huston created the Lynchburg College Senior Symposium and helped create the College’s nursing program.
+Dr. Huston created the University of Lynchburg Senior Symposium and helped create the College’s nursing program.
 He also instituted a unique commencement tradition, in which the faculty leading the procession form two lines through which the graduating seniors walk for final congratulations and farewells.
 The tradition is often called “the Huston Maneuver,” Dr. Sigler said.